-The Baby Boomer travel trends below were written just before the pandemic but still reflect what we have in mind when it comes how we want to travel
+The Baby Boomer travel trends below were written just before the pandemic but still reflect what we have in mind when it comes to how we want to travel

 According to Google, the most popular places for Baby Boomers to travel are:

 And just because we’re older it hasn’t stopped us from being adventurous.
 We are hiking, biking, walking, mountain climbing, scuba diving, skiing, motorcycling, camping, glamping, and even flying through the air.
 There are no limits to what Boomers can do if we want it bad enough.

-Even if you have physical challenges doesn’t mean you can’t venture out.
+Even if you have physical challenges it doesn’t mean you can’t venture out.
 You can take a cruise, ride the rails, sail, go road tripping in an RV, or relax at a spa.
 I’m always ready to drop what I’m doing to discover new places and things to do.

-One aspect of travel that’s trending with Boomers is to interact with locals and become immersed in the local culture.
+One aspect of travel that’s trending with Baby Boomers is to interact with locals and become immersed in the local culture.
 Our generation as a general rule prefers to stay in hotels or cruise ships as opposed to rented homes and hostels mostly for comfort and service.

 However, that doesn’t mean it’s a given that we book rooms at large and familiar hotel chains.
 Some of us opt for locally-run boutique hotels, which are unique, smaller, and provide a more authentic experience.
-And likewise, some choose to take small and eclectic group tours or private tours to soak up the local flavor rather than crowded tourist excursions.
+And likewise, some choose to take eclectic small group tours or private tours to soak up the local flavor rather than crowded tourist excursions.

 Baby Boomer travel spending